vorSherer/code-201-prework/README.md

 ### Pre-work

 There is mandatory pre-work for Code 201 that counts as 5% of your total course grade.
-You'll have the opportunity to report your progress on these assignments in our Learning Management System shortly after you've completed the enrollment process.
+You'll have the opportunity to report your progress on these assignments in our Learning Management System (Canvas) shortly after you've completed the enrollment process and the Canvas course has been published (generally a few days before class starts).
 In the meantime, please keep notes on your progress through these pre-work assignments, including the time you have invested in them and also details on any questions or problems you encounter.

 Pre-work is outlined in nine steps on this page.
 Note that in Step 3 there are specific instructions that are dependent upon your operating system, and also keep in mind that upon completing those steps that there are still Steps 4-9 to complete on this page, including code tutorials that take quite a bit of time.